benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-epoch-dynasty]: The Casper FFG paper generally uses the word "dynasty" for epoch, with a few exceptions.
 It's the same thing.

-To ensure that validators voting at different points in the epoch have something in common to vote for, we make them vote for a checkpoint, which is the first slot of an epoch.
+To ensure that validators voting at different times during the epoch have something in common to vote for, we make them vote for a checkpoint, which is the first slot of an epoch.
 The checkpoint in epoch $N$ is at slot number $32N$ (remembering that slots and epochs are numbered from zero).

 <a id="img_consensus_slots_epochs_checkpoints"></a>
 <figure class="diagram" style="width: 90%">